 Equally, other companies are adapting their workplaces to universal building accessibility criteria in order to increase the inclusion of people with disability.
 This is the case for instance in Italy, Colombia, Mexico and Peru where access ramps, wheelchair-adapted lifts, doors, toilets and desks have been installed along with lifts fitted with Braille buttons).
 The offices in Peru are located in the historic quarter and therefore cannot be structurally altered, so a provisional ramp is available that can be used when necessary.
 As well as being disability friendly, the offices in Brazil have a specific floor adapted for visually-impaired staff.
 Chile, meanwhile, has refurbished its head offices (adapted toilets, access ramps, Braille signs, adapted work stations) to comply with universal accessibility regulations.
-During FY19, a firm was also engaged to prepare universal accessibility reports on the offices, which were found to offer only partial access for the disabled.
+During FY19, a firm was also engaged to prepare universal access for the disabled.

-Organisation of work.
+3.5 Organisation of work.
 Smart Working